scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 corrections are addressed in detail in [Fitzpatrick]_.
 For a source not on the unit sphere, sound parallax requires an adjustment in the HRIR coefficients, unique to the right and left ears.
-If we extend rays from the right and left ears that pass through the sound source location and then touch the unit sphere, the required azimuth values will be shifted to locations either side of the true source azimuth.
+If we extend rays from the right and left ears that pass through the sound source location and then touch the unit sphere, the required azimuth values will be shifted to locations on either side of the true source azimuth.
 The corresponding HRIR values where these rays contact the unit sphere, respectively, perform the needed parallax correction.
 The actual database entries utilized are those that are closest to the intersection points.